jappeace/jappeaceApplication/content/undeadlock-event-source.md

-If the projection fails the entire event gets rejected, which means all changes within the transaction get rolled back by postgres.
+If the projection fails the entire event gets rejected, which means all changes within the transaction get rolled back by Postgres.
-So this applies relational guarantees, to a non-relational system trough a transaction.
+This applies relational guarantees, to a non-relational system trough a transaction.
-We also weave this transaction trough business logic code, so in case of an exception in code, we rollback.
+We also weave this transaction trough business logic code, so that in case of an exception, we rollback.
 Quite an elegant solution, which
 [I did](https://garba.org/posts/2016/event-sourcing/#materialised-view-pattern)